Gene Iba

-Clarence Eugene Iba (born November 5, 1940) is a former American college basketball coach.
+Clarence Eugene Iba (November 5, 1940 – September 22, 2025) was an American college basketball coach.
 He was previously the Pittsburg State Gorillas men's basketball coach until 2010.
-He was head coach at Houston Baptist from 1977 to 1985, Baylor from 1985 to 1992, and Pittsburg State from 1995 to 2010.
-He is the son of college basketball coach Clarence Iba and nephew of college basketball coach Hank Iba.
+Iba was head coach at Houston Baptist from 1977 to 1985, Baylor from 1985 to 1992, and Pittsburg State from 1995 to 2010.
+He was the son of college basketball coach Clarence Iba and nephew of college basketball coach Hank Iba.

-Early life and education
+Background

 Born in Joplin, Missouri, Clarence Eugene Iba attended the University of Tulsa, where he played basketball from 1958 to 1961 under his father, head coach Clarence Victor Iba.
 After graduating in 1963, Gene Iba went to the Navy Supply Corps School and coached its basketball team.
 Iba then attended Oklahoma A&M (now Oklahoma State University) and served as a graduate assistant for the basketball team under his uncle Henry Iba while completing his master's degree in business education.

+Iba died on September 22, 2025, at the age of 84.